Learned Scalable Video Coding For Humans and Machines: Rate-Distortion Analysis of Conditional Coding

-meaning that for any given distortion level $D>0$, (optimal) conditional coding achieves the rate no higher than (optimal) residual coding.
+meaning that for any given distortion level $D>0$, optimal conditional coding achieves the rate no higher than optimal residual coding.
+According to~\cite{ConditionalRD_IT1973}, the equality in~(\ref{eq:RD_inequality}) would hold if and only if $Y$ and $Z=X-Y$ were independent, i.e., if $Y$ and $X$ were independent.
+Hence, so long as the side information $Y$ provides at least some information about $X$,~(\ref{eq:RD_inequality}) becomes a strict inequality.
+In practice, however, we are generally dealing with sub-optimal codecs, so~(\ref{eq:RD_inequality}) might not always hold for practical codecs.

 Equation~(\ref{eq:RD_inequality}) is the rate-distortion analog of~(\ref{eq:lossless_conditional}).
 In fact,~(\ref{eq:lossless_conditional}) provides the result for the special case $D=0$ (lossless coding), while~(\ref{eq:RD_inequality}) extends this to $D>0$.
 Intuition behind it is shown in Fig.~\ref{fig:residual_conditional}(top), where the dashed lines imply that the conditional codec for $Z$ can, at the very least, ignore $Y$, and thereby match any performance that residual codec can achieve.